ursal/aws-missing-tools/ec2-automate-backup2ami/README.md

 * -i option specifies the single instance (instance id) to backup (either -i or -t option is required)
 * -k option now takes suffix which specifies the dimension of the purging interval: d for days (default), h for hours, m for minutes
 * -s option is a selector which should be either "instanceid" or "tag"
+* -y option instructs the script to copy AMI to a random region for better backup durability

 ec2-backup-wrapper is a helper script which sends email alerts if the backup process has failed